haidyeed/N-laravel/README.md

 ## Docker services
 backend:	Laravel app with Apache & PHP 8.2	on port:8000
-frontend:	Placeholder for frontend assets	          N/A
+frontend:	Placeholder for frontend assets	    on http://0.0.0.0:8000/dashboard/apartments
 mysql:	     MySQL 5.7 database	                on port:3306
 adminer:	DB management UI                	on port:8081